Divi Review: Is It The Be-All-End-All of WordPress Themes?

-In the end, the lifetime access option might save you money.
-Especially since $89 per year will start adding up three years into using Divi.
+In the end, the lifetime access option might save you money especially since $89 per year will start adding up three years into using Divi.

-And considering that Divi can be integrated with third-party tools like Aweber and MailChimp, you're really getting your money's worth.
+And considering that Divi theme can be integrated with third-party tools like Aweber and MailChimp, you're really getting your money's worth.

 Divi: Pros and Cons

-- Easy to use, fully customizable – Even amateurs can use Divi and walk away with a functioning website.
+- Easy to use, fully customizable – Even amateurs can use the Divi WordPress theme and walk away with a functioning website.
 Once you get the hang of it, building a site from the ground up can even be a fun experience.
 And the amount of customization you can do is mindblowing.
 And you can do all this without having to put in a single line of code.

 - Multipurpose – The theme works for any type of site.
 It can work for bloggers.
 It can work for businesses.
 You can create portfolios and any type of landing page.